telerik/blazor-docs/components/chart/templates.md

 ---
 title: No Data Template
 page_title: Chart - No Data Template
-description: The NoDataTemplate in the Chart for Blazor lets you customize the content displayed when no data is available for any series.
+description: The NoDataTemplate in the Chart for Blazor lets you customize the content displayed when no data is available for all series.
 slug: chart-no-data-template
 tags: telerik,blazor,chart,templates
 published: True